Easy, tender and flavorful garlic rosemary pork loin that’s a simple yet impressive dinner! (gluten-free, dairy-free, nut-free)

 - Rub pork loin with garlic mixture, salt and pepper.
 Set in a large bowl and cover with balsamic, Worcestershire sauce and oil.
 Let pork marinate for 1-2 hours in the refrigerator.
 Pull 30 minutes before cooking and let it come to room temperature.

-- Preheat oven to 400° F. Put pork in a greased baking dish and bake until it reaches an internal temperature of 140° F, turning once halfway in between.
+- Preheat oven to 400° F. Put pork in a greased baking dish or cast-iron skillet and bake until it reaches an internal temperature of 140° F, turning once halfway in between.
 The time it takes will vary, depending on size, but ours usually take around 30 minutes.
+Start checking around 20 minutes.

 - Pull pork from oven and cover.
 Let rest 10 to 15 minutes before carving.
 Enjoy!